webplatform/docs/concepts/accessibility/accessibility_basics/index.md

 <blockquote> Accessibility is treating everyone, no matter what their ability, the same. </blockquote>

 I realize that this statement is open to interpretation.
 Most discussions of ''accessibility'' first talk about ''disability''.
 This implies that people with a disability deserve special treatment.
-This isn’t what accessibility is about—it’s actually a symptom of the way people have traditionally built buildings, web sites, and pretty much everything else in fact.
+This isn’t what accessibility is about—it’s actually a symptom of the way people have traditionally built buildings, websites, and pretty much everything else in fact.

 When you build things with the assumption that everyone is the same as you, then they will always be wrong for some other people.
 People assume accessibility is about helping people with disabilities because retrofitted accessibility is very obvious in our societies.
 For example, a lot of buildings that started life with only steps have suddenly sprouted cheap ugly ramps.
 However, accessibility has long been a feature of military design.
 Why? because it is often critical for survival—at high g-forces jet fighter pilots can’t do the same things they can do on the ground.
 If aircraft designers didn’t take the needs of pilots in both high and low gravity environments into account then there would be a lot more plane crashes.

-So, what does this mean for web site developers?
+So, what does this mean for website developers?
 The short answer is that you need to try to be more aware of the needs of the entire audience that might look at your site.
 A longer answer might require you to learn a little about the differing levels of ability people can have, and how they use computers.
 By applying the techniques outlined in this curriculum and other related articles you can create sites that work with many forms of interaction.
-Your web sites will be usable by people whether they:
+Your websites will be usable by people whether they:
-*Are blind or severely visually impaired, and listen to web sites using a screen reader, or feel them on a braille display.
+*Are blind or severely visually impaired, and listen to websites using a screen reader, or feel them on a braille display.
 *Are shortsighted, and blow them up to 200% font size.
-*Have motor disabilities so can’t use their hands to manipulate a mouse, and therefore use a pointing stick to manipulate the keyboard, or an eye pointer to manipulate the web site.
+*Have motor disabilities so can’t use their hands to manipulate a mouse, and therefore use a pointing stick to manipulate the keyboard, or an eye pointer to manipulate the website.
 *Use trackballs, or other more unusual types of computer control system.

 Don’t worry about the specific details of these interactions— we’ll go through those step by step next.

 ==Why is Accessibility important?==

 Accessibility is important for one big reason and a whole lot of little ones.
-The main one is that ''we are all different and yet we all have an equal right to use web sites'', but there are lots of other reasons why you should make accessibility considerations a part of how you build web sites:
+The main one is that ''we are all different and yet we all have an equal right to use websites'', but there are lots of other reasons why you should make accessibility considerations a part of how you build websites:

 *In some countries it’s the law.
 *You don’t want to exclude any potential customers/visitors from using your site.
 *Accessible sites tend to rank higher on search engines.
 *You are demonstrating good ethics—something that customers will value.
-*Once you build web sites with web standards it hardly requires any extra effort to make it accessible, which gives so many benefits; there is also a lot of crossover between sites being more accessible, and sites being more compatible with mobile phone browsers—another circumstance that makes web site harder to use, although for different reasons.
+*Once you build websites with web standards it hardly requires any extra effort to make it accessible, which gives so many benefits; there is also a lot of crossover between sites being more accessible, and sites being more compatible with mobile phone browsers—another circumstance that makes website harder to use, although for different reasons.
 In fact, some work has been done on analysing the relationship between web accessibility and mobile web development best practices—see [http://www.w3.org/WAI/mobile/ the WAI "Web Content Accessibility and Mobile Web" page] for more.
 *Techniques that help people with disabilities benefit all users.

 Now I will move on to look at some of these points in more detail.